Published on: 17 April 2014 | Last updated: 24 December 2019

-This tour takes you for 344 kilometres alone the coast of Lazio from the border with Toscana to the border with Campania where you are within easy reach of Napoli.
+This tour takes you for 344 kilometres along the coast of Lazio from the border with Toscana to the border with Campania where you are within easy reach of Napoli.

 The highlights of the northern Lazio coast are undoubtedly the UNESCO-listed Etruscan sites at Cerveteri and Tarquinia (unesco.org).
 These really are some of the most important and interesting ancient sites in all of Italy.

-Ostia itself is worth considering as a base for visiting Rome.
+Ostia itself is worth considering as a base for visiting Roma.

 I would allow a good half day each for visiting each of the sites.
 If you were really in a hurry and took the most direct options, bypassing Tarquinia and Cerveteri you could perhaps complete the northern section in one long day.

 The southern part of the coast, after Anzio, offers a long stretch of unspoilt coastline, for my money is one of the nicest parts of the Italian coast.
 The scenery isn’t dramatic but it’s nevertheless a great ride.
 As far as the town of Sabaudia.
 Once past Sabaudia the landscape and the feel of the area starts to change: you very much start to feel that you are in the south.
 The coastline becomes rockier and more dramatic.
 There are also the atmospheric and historic towns of Terracina, Sperlonga, Gaeta and Minturno.